smcgustavo/Game-of-Life/README.md

 # game_of_life by Gustavo Santos
-John Horton Conway game of life implemented in Rust.
+John Horton Conway game of life algorithm implemented in Rust.